Exploration workshops for K-12 students during the school year

 The Town Center at the Discovery Building is an exceptional destination for scientific exploration.
-We offer several field trip experiences for students in elementary, middle and high school.
+We offer several field trip workshops for students in elementary, middle and high school.
 All groups interested in a field trip must fill out an online registration form.
-Examples of the workshops we offer are described on our elementary school, middle school and high school program pages.
+The workshops we offer are described on our early elementary school (K-2), late elementary school (3-5), middle school (6-8) and high school (9-12) program pages.

 Who Can Attend:

 Class groups from elementary, middle and high schools; homeschoolers; and community groups with at least one adult (18 years or older) chaperone per 10 youth.

-In the Town Center and our state-of-the-art teaching labs located on the research floors of Discovery and staffed with scientists committed to bringing cutting-edge science experiences to students of all ages.
+In the Town Center and our state-of-the-art teaching labs located on the research floors of the Discovery Building and staffed with scientists committed to bringing cutting-edge science experiences to students of all ages.